 The eight pilot testing sites performed numerous actions that are relevant to B2B Matching, with various effect.
 In general, these actions can be categorized into four major categories: (1) Handbooks, (2) Events, (3) Seminars, and (4) Online matching platform (Table 4).
 With the exception of seminars and the online matching platform, the other two categories implemented in almost all sites.
-Regarding the online matching platform there is evaluation conclusion as at is currently under development.
-Nevertheless, once it is developed, it is expected to be implemented, initially, in Greece and then to all other pilot sites.
+Regarding the online matching platform a beta test with 5 SMEs in Greece was done after its initial development, and depending on their feedback there were the required improvements so as to be more user-friendly.
+Currently, the online matching platform has its final form and it is available to be used from all regions.
 Therefore, can be justified as a category with universal application.